pinczakko/winflashrom/README.md

 How to build winflashrom from the source code
 ----------------------------------------------
-* Building the application
+* _Building the application_.
   To build the application, "cd" to the source code root directory of the source code from within MSys (or other compatible shell that you might use) and invoke "make".

-* Building the driver
+* _Building the driver_.
   To build the driver, run the Windows XP DKK or WDK shell (The WinXP Free Build environment or the WinXP Checked Build environment).
 Then, "cd" to the directory named "driver" in the root directory of the source code and invoke "build" from there.
 If you would like to have debugging message, use the "The WinXP checked build environment" of the Windows XP DDK or WDK shell.

-* Remote debugging the driver
+* _Remote debugging the driver_.
-  To do a remote debugging, first run the DbgView client in the _test machine_ by invoking the following command in DbgView installation directory:
+  To do a remote debugging, first run the DbgView client in the _test machine_ by invoking the following command in DbgView installation directory: `DbgView.exe /c /t` Then, connect to the test machine from the _remote machine_ by running `DbgView.exe`.
-  DbgView.exe /c /t

-  Then, connect to the test machine from the _remote machine_ by running DbgView.exe.
   In the remote DbgView window, activate the Capture|Capture Kernel option, Capture|Pass-Through option, and Capture|Capture Events option and Disable the Capture|Capture Wind32 option as it will clutter the output with